-It seems to me for some this moment has come as a precious gift from the heavens above – the universe telling you to speak and play with your children, to love your partner, to find things to do together, to just be with each other.
+It seems to me that for some, this moment has come as a precious gift from the heavens above – the universe telling you to speak and play with your children, to love your partner, to find things to do together, to just be with each other.

-For others this is hell itself, their walls are crumbling, they are losing their livelihoods and angry and scared to the core.
-They’re fed up and angry and fearful all at the same time.
+For others this is hell; their walls are crumbling, they are losing their livelihoods and they’re angry and scared to the core.

 Last week I was having huge panic over isolation and lock-down.
 I knew it was coming and I was really scared.
 I was scared for my family not taking proper precautions, of not realising the impact.
 I was scared for the economy, and for my business and livelihood.

 But I’ve been thinking that this could just be the most valuable time we have in our lives.

 This week I felt fleeting moments of preciousness – cutting that tomato very carefully and putting half of it back in the fridge, wrapping up and saving the extra bit of broccoli that might otherwise have gone in the bin.
 Slowing down.